Frequently asked questions about marijuana licenses

 • Retail marijuana off-premises storage facility permit

-The city is no longer issuing new business licenses for:
+The city no longer issues new business licenses for:

 • Medical marijuana stores